paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-01-23-forthcoming_attractions.markdown

 ---
 It's probably too late to be making New Year resolutions, but it's worth noting two that have emerged over the last few weeks -- and have so far stuck!

 The first is to blog more often, being less precious about what I choose to post, and ignoring any concerns about appropriate post length.
 The second is to attend more talks, events and workshops; or put more simply, get out more.
-Indeed, I'm writing this while on a short trip in York to see the [Destination Stations][1] exhibition at the National Railway Museum.
+Indeed, I'm writing this while on a short trip to York to see the [Destination Stations][1] exhibition at the National Railway Museum.

 Hopefully these two resolutions will play into each other.
 I've already [written about the Lumiere festival][2], and here I wish to share a few events I've recently bought tickets for.
 Who knows, you might be interested in them too.